 How To Dry Clothes Safely At Home

-We can not change the designs of our home, but there are a few things we can do to limit health risks when drying clothes at home.
+We can not change the designs of our home, but there are a few things we can do to limit health risks when drying our wet clothes.

 Dry Clothing Outside

-There are many benefits to drying your clothes outside.
+There are many benefits to drying your clothes outside on the line.

 Not only does this stop the release of moisture in the home, but the sun also acts as a natural disinfectant to hygienically dry your clothes.